navipartner/npcore-partners/Documentation/public/retail/events/howto/event_templates.md

 7. In the **Lines** section, you can set resources/items that are usually referenced alongside this template (e.g. room, tutor, brochures...).

     > [!Important]
     > Don't specify a date unless you're creating an event for a specific date.
-The same applies for any specific quantities - if you don't need
+The same applies for any specific quantities - if you're creating a template, it should have a broader use than an event, so adding specific data may get in the way of that.